Love and Dancing: Release and reception

-In a contemporary review, Paul Morley of the NME hailed Love and Dancing as an "exclamation mark" to the success of Dare, which he felt was "one of the great popular music LPs," and described its artful style as "the sound of 'love in fairyland' being launched into wonderland."
+In a contemporary review, Paul Morley of NME hailed Love and Dancing as an "exclamation mark" to the success of Dare, which he felt was "one of the great popular music LPs," and described its artful style as "the sound of 'love in fairyland' being launched into wonderland."
 Ian Birch in Smash Hits called the album an "odd item" and wrote: "Is it a stopgap measure or a fearlessly new way of presenting old tracks?
 It's neither really.
 Instead, the new window dressing produces some jaunty and occasionally jolting electronic effects.
 Ideal for watching Ceefax to."
 Among retrospective reviews, William Ruhlmann of AllMusic wrote that "if you always thought 'Don't You Want Me' was a great track with obnoxious vocals, this is the album for you."
 Ira Robbins of Trouser Press said that "[s]ome of the record bears listening to; other parts, however, are either repetitively dull or noisily annoying."
 In The New Rolling Stone Album Guide, the album is referred to as "an amusing trifle" and "a prelude of sorts" to the band's subsequent EP Fascination!
 (1983).
 Reviewing the 2002 re-release for Record Collector, Daryl Easlea and Joel McIver wrote that "Love and Dancing sounds pretty much as you'd expect, and only dated in the way that Giorgio Moroder's productions with Donna Summer sound.
 Thankfully recorded before the Fairlight sampler had fully taken hold, it sounds like the last post in the '80s for real, organic synthesiser music, if there could ever be such a thing.
 It's great fun."

 Legacy

-Love and Dancing was one of the first remix albums ever released, and established the Human League as pioneers of the format, with Jon Falcone of Music OMH calling the album "revolutionary" for its production.
+Love and Dancing was one of the first remix albums ever released, and established the Human League as pioneers of the format, with Jon Falcone of MusicOMH calling the album "revolutionary" for its production.
 Tom Flint of Sound on Sound felt the album was "arguably even more influential than Dare itself," while NME wrote that both Dare and Love and Dancing "redefined modern synthetic pop."
 In his book Rip It Up and Start Again, Simon Reynolds hailed Love and Dancing "[a] masterpiece of editing and mixing-board wizardry."
 Tim Thornton of The Huffington Post cites the album as "one of the few examples of a whole album [...] being remixed by one person and then released as another album."
 In 2012, Fact included the record in a list of 20 landmark remix albums, describing it as "[t]he daddy of pop remix albums."
-In an interview, Sean Dickison of The Soup Dragons spoke of his infatuation for "the deconstruction concept of remix albums," including that of Love and Dancing, while Pet Shop Boys cited Love and Dancing as the inspiration for the etc. bonus CD in the double-disc edition of their album Yes (2009).
+In an interview, Sean Dickson of The Soup Dragons spoke of his infatuation for "the deconstruction concept of remix albums," including that of Love and Dancing, while Pet Shop Boys cited Love and Dancing as the inspiration for the etc. bonus CD in the double-disc edition of their album Yes (2009).
 Holly Johnson, formerly of Frankie Goes to Hollywood, recalled Love and Dancing being "incredible to dance to in seedy gay nightclubs."